 The Board makes an assessment of the longer-term prospects of the Company beyond the timeframe envisaged under the going concern basis of accounting, having regard to the Company's current position and the principal risks it faces.
 The Company is a long-term investment vehicle and the Board believes that it is appropriate to assess the Company's viability over a long-term horizon.
-For the purposes of assessing the Company's prospects in accordance with provision of the key operations required by the Company are outsourced to third party providers and it is considered that alternative providers could be engaged at relatively short notice if necessary.
-The Directors have also considered the Company's income and expenditure projections and the fact that the Company's operating expenses comprise a very small percentage of net assets while the majority of the Company's investments comprise readily realisable securities which can be sold to meet funding requirements if necessary.
-The Board continues to consider the uncertainty surrounding the potential duration of the Covid-19 pandemic, its impact on the global economy and the prospects for the Company's portfolio holdings and has concluded that it is unlikely to affect the going concern status or viability of the Company.
+For the purposes of assessing the Company's prospects in accordance with provision

-31 of the UK Corporate Governance Code, the Board considers that assessing the Company's prospects over a period of five years is appropriate given the nature of the Company and appropriately reflects the long-term strategy of the Company.
+31 of the UK Corporate Governance Code, the Board considers that assessing the Company's prospects over a period of five years is appropriate given the nature of the Company, reflecting the long-term strategy of the Company and is in line with the five-yearly cycle of the Company's continuation vote.